Registrars of Voters

 CT State Statutes require Registrars of Voters to conduct a canvass of voters beginning in January of each year.
 The annual Canvass helps us to keep voter registration records as up-to-date as possible.
 Our office uses the National Change of Address Service to obtain lists of residents who have moved within the town or out of town.
 If you have any questions about the Canvass or a letter you may have received, please contact our office.

-+Somers, as of February 1, 2024, there are 6267 active, registered voters, of which 2029 are registered Republicans and 1303 are registered, Democrats.
-108 are registered Independent, and 11 are registered Libertarians.
-The remaining 2816 are Unaffiliated.
++Somers, as of November 5, 2024, there are 6750 active, registered voters, of which 2219 are registered Republicans and 1359 are registered Democrats.
+127 are registered Independent, and 12 are registered Libertarians, 1 is registered Green.
+The remaining 3032 are Unaffiliated.

 Absentee Ballots